Brasprin/LBARCH-MP2/README.md

 ### **OBJECTIVES**

-1.)
-Implementation in C and Assembly:<br>
+**1.)
+Implementation in C and Assembly:**<br>
->Develop two separate versions of the program, one in C and   the other in Assembly, to calculate the Euclidean Distance.
+Develop two separate versions of the program, one in C and   the other in Assembly, to calculate the Euclidean Distance.

-2.)
-Performance Comparison:<br>
+**2.)
+Performance Comparison:**<br>
->Conduct a detailed comparison of the two implementations by measuring and analyzing their runtime efficiencies.
+Conduct a detailed comparison of the two implementations by measuring and analyzing their runtime efficiencies.

-3.)
-Evaluation of Runtime:<br>
+**3.)
+Evaluation of Runtime:**<br>
->Measure the runtime of each kernel (C and Assembly) over varying vector sizes to evaluate performance under different computational loads.
+Measure the runtime of each kernel (C and Assembly) over varying vector sizes to evaluate performance under different computational loads.

-4.)
-Averaged Runtime Analysis:<br>
+**4.)
+Averaged Runtime Analysis:**<br>
->To ensure accurate and reliable results, each version is executed 30 times, and the average runtime is calculated.
+To ensure accurate and reliable results, each version is executed 30 times, and the average runtime is calculated.
 <br>

 To explore performance at different computational scales, the program uses three distinct vector sizes:<br>
->1.)
+1.)
 2²⁰ (1,048,576)<br>
 2.)
 2²⁴ (16,777,216)<br>
 3.)
 2²⁷ (134,217,728)<br>

 Each vector size represents the number of data points processed during computation.
-This stratification helps in assessing how the implementations scale with increasing workload.<br><br>
+This strategy helps in assessing how the implementations scale with increasing workload.<br><br>